mdham592/mham.github.io/Disk-Reports/Cyber-Defenders-WriteUps/SpottedInTheWild.md

 ## Recommendations:

-In this given scenario, I would recommend FinTrust Bank consider the following security improvements:
+In this given scenario, I would recommend that FinTrust Bank consider the following security improvements:

-# Remove PowerShell and Command Prompt access for users who do not need to utilize its functionality for their job.
+### Remove PowerShell and Command Prompt access for users who do not need to utilize its functionality for their job.

 Priority: High

-PowerShell and Command Prompt are powerful tools that are native to the Windows environment.
-These tools can be used by bad actors to perform activities that will not raise any red flags.
+PowerShell and Command Prompt are powerful tools native to the Windows environment.
+Bad actors can use these tools to perform activities that will not raise any red flags.
 Consider removing access to these tools for users who do not need them.
-This will hamper attackers' capabilities, cause harm, or perform reconnaissance on the system, forcing them to need to use different more noisier tactics.
+This will hamper attackers' capabilities, cause harm, or perform reconnaissance on the system, forcing them to use different, noisier tactics.

-# Remove local administrator rights where applicable and practice the principle of least privilege.
+### Remove local administrator rights where applicable and practice the principle of least privilege.

 Priority: High

-The principle of least privilege is the practice of limiting the rights of an account to only the permissions needed to perform its function.
+The principle of least privilege is the practice of limiting an account's rights to only the permissions needed to perform its function.
 Removing the local administrator account when applicable would restrict any abnormal behavior.
-This means if a host is compromised, the actions the attacker can perform are more limited.
+This means that if a host is compromised, the actions the attacker can perform are more limited.

-# Verify all software is using the newest release when applicable.
+### Verify all software is using the newest release when applicable.

 Priority: High

 Maintaining up-to-date software on assets is critical to prevent the execution of known vulnerabilities.
-Ensure that a proper software management program is in use to ensure your host's software is using the latest, most secure version.
+Ensure that a proper software management program is used to ensure your host's software uses the latest, and most secure version.